 The Prime Recipient is also required to provide cost share commitment letters from Subrecipients or third parties that are providing cost share, whether cash or in-kind.
 Each Subrecipient or third party that is contributing cost share must provide a letter on appropriate letterhead that is signed by an authorized corporate representative.

-Please refer to the "Applicants' Guide to ARPA-E Award Negotiations" (http://www.arpa- e.energy.gov/sites/default/files/documents/files/Award\Negotiations\Guide081613.pdf) for guidance on the contents of cost share commitment letters.
+Please refer to the "SBIR/STTR Applicants' Guide to ARPA-E Award Negotiations" (http://arpa-e.energy.gov/?q=arpa-e-site-page/pre-award-guidance-sbir-sttr) for guidance on the contents of cost share commitment letters.
+The ARPA-E Contracting Officer will determine if cost share is allowable under applicable Federal cost principles.
+For additional information on cost share types and allowability see Section III.E.5 of the FOA.

-4. Cost Share Payments
+4. Cost Share Payments41

-All proposed cost share contributions must be reviewed in advance by the Contracting Officer and incorporated into the project budget before the expenditures are incurred.
+All proposed cost share contributions for Phase II and Phase IIS of Combined Phase I/II/IIS awards must be reviewed in advance by the Contracting Officer and incorporated into the project budget before the expenditures are incurred.